frazse/PS5-to-Xbox-glyphs/README.md

 # PS5-to-Xbox-glyphs
 Code stolen from Akaza Renn!

-Theme for Steam Big Picture Mode using CSS Loader
+Theme for Steam BPM and CSS Loader